 Why Should I Speak to a Rape Defense Attorney?

 Not only will a sentence for rape greatly affect your life, but so will the stigma of being a convicted sex offender and rapist.
-If you have been accused of rape in Indiana, schedule a consultation today with Criminal Defense Attorney Andrew B. Jones to discuss your options and protect your future.
-Call Jones Law Office LLC at (574) 239-7017 or submit a form to request your free consultation today.
+If you have been accused of rape in Indiana, schedule a consultation today with our experienced criminal defense attorneys to discuss your options and protect your future.
+Call Jones Law Office at (574) 239-7017 or submit a form to request your free consultation today.

 Need an Indiana Violent Crime Defense Attorney?

-If you or a loved one are facing possible charges or an arrest for a violent crime, call Attorney Andrew B. Jones today at Jones Law Office LLC.
+If you or a loved one are facing possible charges or an arrest for a violent crime, call Jones Law Office today.
 We are here to help, and we are in your corner 100% of the time.
 Call anytime for a free consultation and we will advise you of your rights and the best course of action to help.

 Call (574) 239-7017 or submit a form to request your free consultation today.
-Attorney Andrew B. Jones will work aggressively and relentlessly to secure the best outcome for you.
-At Jones Law Office LLC, we fight tirelessly to protect you, your liberty, and your rights.
+The criminal defense attorneys at Jones Law Office will work aggressively and relentlessly to secure the best outcome for you.
+At Jones Law Office, we fight tirelessly to protect you, your liberty, and your rights.